linkerd/website/linkerd.io/content/2.11/tasks/install.md

 ## Next steps

-Once you've installed the control plane, you may want to install extensions such as `viz`, `multicluster` and `jaeger`.
-See [Extensions](../extensions/) to understand how to install them.
+Once you've installed the control plane, you may want to install some extensions, such as `viz`, `multicluster` and `jaeger`.
+See [Using extensions](../extensions/) for how to install them.

 Finally, once the control plane is installed, you'll need to "mesh" any services you want Linkerd active for.
-See [Adding Your Services to Linkerd](../../adding-your-service/) for how to do this.
+See [Adding your services to Linkerd](../../adding-your-service/) for how to do this.

 ## Uninstalling the control plane